How Henry McMaster won the GOP nomination for SC governor

 In his first bid for elected office, Warren, a 39-year-old Marine veteran, spent some $3 million of his own money to run as a “conservative outsider.”
 He hoped to appeal to the same populist voters who handed the governor's office to former Republican Govs.
 Mark Sanford in 2002 and 2006 and Nikki Haley in 2010 and 2014.

-Ironically, South Carolina Republican's preference for an establishment Republican also served as a referendum of support for one-time political outsider Trump, who came to West Columbia Monday to stump for McMaster and whose endorsement has been a mainstay in virtually all of the governor’s campaign ads and speeches.
+Ironically, South Carolina Republican's preference for an establishment Republican also served as a referendum of support for onetime political outsider Trump, who came to Cayce on Monday to stump for McMaster and whose endorsement has been a mainstay in virtually all of the governor’s campaign ads and speeches.

 “Everything I’ve seen and heard suggests the president’s approval numbers are very high with the GOP base in South Carolina, and Henry is his guy,” said Republican political consultant Chip Felkel of Greenville.
 “His ad campaign smartly reminded voters of his alliance with Trump.”